 If it’s a Jejunal tube that’s blocked- DO NOT PUT BICARB DOWN TUBE- pt will need to be discussed with AGP as will require xray/endoscopy.

 Causes= deflated/ruptured balloon, tube deterioration, tube pulled out/trauma

 Tract will start to heal over within 3 hours.

-If possible insert a foley catheter of same (or smaller) Fr (to keep tract patent).
+If inserted more than 8 weeks ago, try to insert a foley catheter of same (or smaller) Fr (to keep tract patent).

 AN EMERGENCY GASTROSTOMY GRAB BOX IS SITUATED IN ED.